A club can apply for a club premises certificate for any premises which are occupied and used regularly for club purposes.

 - if alcohol supplies are for consumption on or off the premises or both

 - the steps that the club propose to take to promote the licensing objectives

-If there any alterations to the rules or name of the club before an application is determined or after a certificate is issued, the club secretary must give details to the local licensing authority.
+If there are alterations to the rules or name of the club before an application is determined or after a certificate is issued, the club secretary must give details.
 If a certificate is in place, this must be sent to the licensing authority when they are notified.

 If a certificate is in place and the registered address of the club changes, the club must give notice to the local licensing authority of the change and provide the certificate with the notice.

 A club may apply to a local licensing authority to vary a certificate.
 The certificate should accompany the application.

 The local licensing authority can inspect the premises before an application is considered.